-Same place, same people very different outcomes.
-All in the name of evangelism (the preaching of the gospel) and the winning of souls.
-To be clear, and I’ve said it before, I am not in favor of any evangelism definition that equates it with the winning of souls.
-You can check out the links at the end of this article to see my reasoning.
+Same place, same people, two very different outcomes.
+All in the name of evangelism (the preaching of the gospel) and reluctantly, “the winning of souls.”
+I’ve said it before, I am not in favor of any evangelism definition that makes it synonymous with the soul winning.
+You can check out the links at the end of this article to see why.

 In a small town nestled in the Andean mountain range of Ecuador there were two evangelistic campaigns.
 I was at both of them.
-At one I was a participant, but not involved with the administration and direction of it.
-In the other, I was deeply involved in the planning and organizing along with many others.
+At one I was a participant, but not involved with the administration or direction of it.
+In the other, I was deeply involved in the planning and organization along with many others.

-The first campaign was everything that would most likely come to mind when thinking about these sorts of events.
-There were big speakers, a podium, microphones, productions, preaching, emotional pleas.
-The sponsor of this event, another church, had gotten permission from the school administrator to put on this campaign.
-It was centrally located in the town and there’s no doubt that many heard all of the fanfare.
+The first campaign was everything that comes to mind when thinking about these sorts of events.
+There were big speakers, a podium, microphones, productions, preaching, enchanting music, and emotional pleas.
+The sponsor of this event, another church, had gotten permission from a local school administrator to put on this campaign on school grounds.
+It was centrally located in the town and there’s no doubt that many heard all of the fanfare and were curious.
 It was a good show.
 But, as evangelistic campaigns go, very unsuccessful.
-In fact, the whole deal upset quite a few folks in the town.
+In fact, the whole affair ended up upsetting quite a few folks in the town.

 In comparing these two campaigns, it might be easy to decide which you like better, but perhaps not so easy to determine which was more biblical or “christian.”
 What I do know, is that there are some evangelism shifts to be considered: